zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 1. Objective: To adapt a pre-trained Transformer-based language model for a specific language pair translation task, say English to Japanese.

 2. Process:

-\item Adapter Integration: Small adapter modules are inserted into each Transformer layer of the pre-trained model.
+   - Adapter Integration: Small adapter modules are inserted into each Transformer layer of the pre-trained model.
 These adapters have a bottleneck architecture, compressing and then expanding the feature vectors.
-\item Training: Only the adapter modules are trained on a dataset of English-Japanese sentence pairs.
+   - Training: Only the adapter modules are trained on a dataset of English-Japanese sentence pairs.
 The rest of the model's parameters remain frozen.

 3. Application: The adapted model is used in a translation service to provide accurate and contextually relevant English-to-Japanese translations.